 Despite the growing popularity of secular mindfulness around the world in recent years, there are still many misconceptions about the practice.
-One of our goals in making The Mindfulness Movement documentary, which is available worldwide here with subtitles in many languages (along with 4 free resource videos), was to clear up some of those misconceptions, both for people who are new to mindfulness & for those already practicing.
+One of our goals in making The Mindfulness Movement documentary, which is available worldwide here with subtitles in many languages (along with 4 free resource videos), was to clear up some of those misconceptions, both for people who are new to mindfulness and for those already practicing.
 Let’s bust some of the top mindfulness myths:

 Reality: Mindfulness is a quality of attention and meditation is a type of mental training which can help build that mindful quality of attention.
-There are many different types of meditation, such as insight meditation, Zen, Transcendental, mantra, loving-kindness & an almost endless list of others.
+There are many different types of meditation, such as insight meditation, Zen, Transcendental, mantra, loving-kindness and an almost endless list of others.
 Think of meditation as a category like sports, with a huge number of sports falling within that category.
 Depending on what type of meditation you practice, you can train your mind to develop certain qualities such as focus, insight or compassion.
 The specific type of meditation known as mindfulness meditation is based on re-focusing the mind every time it wanders using a central point of focus such as your breath or a spot on the wall.
-So mindfulness meditation develops the “mental muscle” or bringing yourself into the present moment.
+So mindfulness meditation develops the “mental muscle” of bringing yourself into the present moment.

 But when people use the word mindfulness by itself what they’re really talking about is a mindful quality of attention that you can carry with you throughout the day.
-There is no single definition of mindfulness but they all contain some key elements like intentionally focusing on the present moment with awareness of your thoughts, feelings, sensations & surroundings in a non-judgmental way.
-So awareness, curiosity & avoiding labels such as “good” and “bad” are important aspects of mindfulness.
+There is no single definition of mindfulness but they all contain some key elements like intentionally focusing on the present moment with awareness of your thoughts, feelings, sensations and surroundings in a non-judgmental way.
+So awareness, curiosity and avoiding labels such as “good” and “bad” are important aspects of mindfulness.